Smorgon family: Paper

 In response to the establishment of the European Economic Community in 1957 that threatened the Smorgon’s exports with competition from European meat suppliers, Victor Smorgon diversified the company’s operations into paper production.

-Smorgon Consolidated Industries competed against the paper monopoly, Australian Paper Manufacturers (AMP).
+Smorgon Consolidated Industries competed against the paper monopoly, Australian Paper Manufacturers (APM).
 They added machinery to their existing Brooklyn factory and produced paper and carton materials.
-To compete with AMP, the Smorgons decided to start producing boxes as part of a vertical integration of their paper business.
+To compete with APM, the Smorgons decided to start producing boxes as part of a vertical integration of their paper business.

-The family got into a legal dispute with APM as both businesses sought to purchase shares in the public packaging company, Fibre Containers Ltd. In 1984, Smorgon Consolidated Industries won the rights to supply 64% of Fibre Containers' paper, making the purchase of the company by AMP less desirable.
+The family got into a legal dispute with APM as both businesses sought to purchase shares in the public packaging company, Fibre Containers Ltd. In 1984, Smorgon Consolidated Industries won the rights to supply 64% of Fibre Containers' paper, making the purchase of the company by APM less desirable.
 The Smorgons purchased the company shares, having spent $53 million to complete this vertical integration of their paper business.

 In the early 1980s, Loti and Victor Smorgon began living in New York.
 The family used this opportunity to invest in American business and purchased a newsprint mill in Chicago.
 They then built a tissue plant alongside this factory.

-From 1988 to 1989 AMP (known as Amcor from 1986) drastically lowered box prices and raised charges for feedstock paper to capture more of the market.
+From 1988 to 1989 APM (known as Amcor from 1986) drastically lowered box prices and raised charges for feedstock paper to capture more of the market.
 As a result, the Smorgon paper industry started making losses.
 The family decided to sell this business.
 Three box plants were purchased by Amcor and Richard Pratt, another market competitor, purchased two.